toksaitov/nbody-parallel-project/Readme.md

 * To reuse an array for sending and receiving data with `MPI_Allgather`, you must use the `MPI_IN_PLACE` constant as a `sendbuf`, as outlined [here](https://www.open-mpi.org/doc/v3.0/man3/MPI_Allgather.3.php).
 This approach is particularly useful when you want to optimize memory usage by avoiding additional buffer allocation.

+## Bonus Points

+You may create a version of the optimized program that utilizes CUDA and NVIDIA GPUs instead of MPI to speed up the calculations.
+Our Software Engineering lab is equipped with NVIDIA GPUs, the latest version of CUDA, and the most recent version of Visual Studio with CUDA integration.
+You can use those computers to develop, test, and debug your code if you do not have access to NVIDIA hardware.

+To be eligible for up to 5 bonus points, you must schedule an appointment with the instructor, demonstrate your CUDA solution, and be prepared to answer questions about it.
+Please do not submit any files containing CUDA solutions to this repository.

+## What to Submit

+Commit and push your changes to the private repository provided by your instructor.
+Submit the URL of your last commit to Moodle before the deadline.

 ## Deadline

 Check Moodle for information about the deadlines.